oneminch/Notes/Accessibility.md

     - Moreover, the accessibility tree contains information on the types of actions that can be performed with an element.
     - The Accessibility Object Model (AOM) is an initiative (work-in-progress) that aims to create a JavaScript API (similar to the [[CSSOM]]) to allow developers to modify / explore the accessibility tree for an HTML page.
         - These APIs allow developers to provide information to assistive technologies (ATs), and help them better understand the information provided to ATs by browsers.
+### Common Web A11y Errors

+- Low Color Contrast
+- Missing Alternative Text for Images
+- Missing Form Input Labels
+- Using Links and Buttons with no Discernible Text
+- Missing Document Language
 ## HTML

 - In addition to the many other benefits (such as [[SEO]]), semantic markup is a good basis for accessibility.